PROBIC/mSWEEP/README.md

 kallisto can utilize multiple threads in the mapping phase.
 You can run kallisto on multiple threads by specifying the number of threads with the '-t' flag.
 When estimating samples submitted in a kallisto batch, mSWEEP can estimate multiple samples in parallel by specifying the number of threads with the '-t' flag.

+## Bootstrapping confidence intervals (EXPERIMENTAL)
+mSWEEP can be used to produce confidence intervals for the abundance estimates by bootstrapping the pseudoalignment counts and rerunning the abundance estimation a number of times.
+This can be done automatically by adding the '--iters' option to running mSWEEP:
+> mSWEEP -f kallisto_out_folder -i cluster_indicators.txt --iters 100 -o abundances.txt
+The bootstrapped abundance estimates will be appended to the output file as new columns and can be used to calculate confidence intervals for each of the abundance estimates.

+Bootstrapping can be performed on multiple threads by adding the '-t 4' option (NOTE: running the bootstrapping on multiple threads hasn't been optimised and may use large amounts of memory).

+# Running mSWEEP
 mSWEEP accepts the following flags:

 ```